-Vail Health Hospital is critical to the health and wellness of Eagle County, Colorado residents and visitors.
-In addition to a 56-bed hospital and level III trauma center, it also serves as a preeminent sports medicine facility for a full continuum of care including medical research, surgical care, and rehabilitation for patients from around the globe.
+In addition to a 56-bed hospital and level III trauma center, this hospital also serves as a preeminent sports medicine facility for a full continuum of care including medical research, surgical care, and rehabilitation for patients from around the globe.

 Expanding mountain healthcare

 The West Wing Expansion and Renovation Project involved the renovation of five levels of the existing facility as well as 25,000 square feet of new clinical, rehabilitation, and research laboratories for the world-renowned Steadman Clinic and Steadman Philippon Research Institute (SPRI) laboratories.
 The building’s footprint was also expanded for a new conference center, patient drop off area and canopy, new patient and staff support areas, new mechanical and electrical plant equipment, and a new data center to support hospital operations.

 This project included reconfiguring existing space in addition to the expansion.
 On the first level, the Howard Head Sports Medicine Center (HHSMC) was expanded and the existing Colorado Mountain Medical (CMM) clinic was overhauled to become the new Steadman Philippon Research Institute (SPRI) offices.
 On levels two and three, significant renovations were accomplished in the Progressive Care Unit, Intensive Care Unit, and Surgery Prep and Recovery rooms.
 Many private patient rooms were added as well.

 Ingenuity in Action